Hávamál:

 Hávamál is likely between c.
 1000-1100 years old, according to scholars.
 Who date it back to around 900-1000 A.D.
 Which places it firmly in the Viking age.

-The poem is thought to be composed at different times.
+The poem is thought to have been composed at different times.
 The oldest parts, which are Gestaþáttr (Guest’s section), Rúnatal (Tally of runes) and Ljóðatal (Tally of songs) are likely from the late 900’s.
 Eyvindr skáldaspillir uses the first verse in his poem Hákonarmál in 960 A.D. to king Hákon.
 Those three parts are likely composed in Norway.

 The other parts of Hávamál are thought by some to be a little younger, Meyjaþáttr (Maiden’s section) and Gunnlaðarþáttr (Section of Gunnlöðr), which could be composed by the same author as the others.